Read more about the solutions BMG LABTECH offers for your microbial research.

 Many assays assess the growth or reproduction of microbes.
 Bacteria, fungi and parasites are mainly quantified using the absorbance measurement mode, while the replication of viruses is typically measured by luminescence.
 All growth and replication assays need to be measured over time in order to determine growth rates.
 Time courses can be measured with all BMG LABTECH microplate readers.
 In addition, the instruments regulates the incubation temperature and atmosphere to desired O2 and CO2 values, generating optimal growth conditions.

 BMG LABTECH's multi-mode plate readers can do much more than just growth measurements: they measure how a virus docks onto a cell, how viruses can be neutralized, what helps against biofilms, whether a substance has an antibiotic effect and much more.
-Learn more about how to detect a virus with a microplate reader.
+Learn more about virus detection methods and how to detect a virus with a microplate reader.

 Search our Resources section for information about specific applications, literature citations, videos, blog articles and many other publications.
 Many of the resources provided are associated with current and previous instrument models and versions.